 - Seasoning: Chervil is most commonly used in classical French herb seasoning fines herbes.
 You can also use it on its own to flavor mild dishes.

-- Sauces: Chervil is also an excellent addition to light sauces, mild cheeses, and herb butter.
+- Sauces: Chervil is also an excellent addition to light sauces, mild cheeses, mixed herb pesto sauce, and herb butter.

 Keep the following tips in mind when cooking with chervil: